Vaibhav-ksir01/CureSense-AI-AI-Powered-Homeopathy-Assistant/README.md

 ```bash
 jupyter notebook
 ```
-Open `space.ipynb` and run the cells in order.
+Open `QA-KG-RAG.ipynb` and run the cells in order.

 ## Usage
 - Enter a topic to train the model.